coniferconifer/adsb-speed-altitude/README.md

 I'm interested in 3D route of aircrafts flying over my head.
 Mostly to/from East/West along Western Japan.
-This program generates speed-altitude scatter plot of aircrafts at specified longitude (Fig.2) from ADS-B date by dump1090.
+This program generates speed-altitude scatter plot of aircrafts at specified longitude (Fig.2) from ADS-B data by dump1090.
 Specified longitude corresponds to the red line in the adsbscope screen shot.(Fig.1)

 ![Fig.1 aircraft flow ](adsbscope.jpg)